Sydel Silverman: Administration

-Silverman moved to the Wenner-Gren Foundation in 1987 where she was appointed to the position of President of the Foundation, serving from 1987–1999.
+Silverman moved to the Wenner-Gren Foundation in 1987, where she was appointed president of the foundation, serving from 1987 to 1999.
 She was spokesperson for the organization, advocating for the field of anthropology as well as overseeing administrative tasks including fellowship and grant funding.
 Silverman organized twenty-five international symposia during her years at Wenner-Gren.
 These symposia became the topic of her 2002 book, The Beast on the Table which offers a rich narrative concerning the living history of anthropology.

 Outside of her fieldwork, advocacy, and administrative work, Silverman's other major research interest has been on anthropology itself—particularly the history of anthropology and the practice of anthropology.
-In addition to what has already been discussed, Silverman's work at Wenner-Gren also included an effort to preserve anthropological records.
+In addition to what has already been discussed, Silverman's work at Wenner-Gren included an effort to preserve anthropological records.